 According to State Police, Arunkumar Ingle was brutally killed in his 281 Chestnut Avenue residence on Jan.
 20, 2008 and his body was found the following day.
 The Delaware County Medical Examiner ruled the death a homicide and the cause of death was crushing blunt force head injuries with multiple stab wounds to the head and neck, according to State Police.

-State Police announced that they believe the two defendants argued with the victim at his residence before his death, according to State Police.
+State Police announced that they , according to State Police.

 It was known amongst the family and several friends that Arunkumar Ingle was having extramarital affairs for several years.
 It has been alleged that Arunkumar Ingle planned to fake his own death, cash in $3.6 million in life insurance policies and be with his mistress, according to court documents.